-Our recently developed (January 2018) Learning And Teaching Toolkit: Core Strategies Cards, bringing consistency in practice across the school.
+Our T&L Toolkit Core Strategies for Teaching: Version 2 September 2022 bring consistency in practice across the school.
 Now in it’s second edition, these have been developed in consultation with our Staff and Pupil Council, based upon best practice in education.
 Influences include Shirley Clark’s , ‘Outstanding Formative Assessment’, Professor John Hattie’s, ‘Visible Learning’ and Carol Dweck’s, ‘Growth Mindset’; all leading edge education research and strategy.

 Ask your child about these strategies and how they use them in class, especially our very own, ‘S2S‘!!

-Our first developed in 2018, our St John Vianney Curriculum Handbook August 2021is developed by our staff , building consistency and high quality standards in Teaching and Learning practice across the school.
+First developed in 2018, our Curriculum Guide (current version above) is further developed each year by our staff , building consistency and high quality standards in Teaching and Learning practice across the school.

 - ensures a consistent learning experience for all pupils as they move through the school

 - reflects the best of T&L research from across the world